izikeros/blog/content/posts/notes/check_latest_version_of_python_package_pip.md

 ---
-Title: How to Check Latest Version of Python Package?
-Slug: how-to-check-latest-version-of-python-package
+Category: note
 Date: 2024-07-03
 Modified: 2024-07-03
+Slug: how-to-check-latest-version-of-python-package
 Status: published
+Summary: Learn how to check the latest version of a Python package using pip's new command, PyPI API with curl and jq, or the `yolk` package, each method offering different levels of convenience and speed.
+ai_summary: true
+Title: How to Check Latest Version of Python Package?
 tags:
   - pip
   - package-version